jeffgillan/drone_ML_and_tools/README.md

 ### Deepforest
 [Deep Forest](https://deepforest.readthedocs.io/en/v1.5.0/index.html) is a python library built on top of Pytorch that does object detection from high-resolution aerial imagery

-* Includes pretrained models detect tree crowns, identify birds, identify cattle, and detect alive v dead trees.
+* Includes pretrained models detect tree crowns, identify birds, identify cattle, and detect alive v. dead trees.

 * The tree crown model started with resnet-50 classification backbone pretrained on [ImageNet dataset](https://www.image-net.org/index.php).
 They further trained the model on these unsupervised lidar tree crowns (30 million) derived from NEON Lidar data across the US.
 Then final step was training on 10,000 hand-annoted canopy bounding boxes.